Previous Page Next Page

 6100 Provider Investigations – Facility

 Provider Investigations (PI) Facility has authority to investigate allegations of abuse, neglect, or exploitation of clients living in, or receiving services from, facilities when the alleged perpetrator is an officer, employee, agent, contractor, or subcontractor of the facility, including facility transportation services.
-PI Facility has this authority regardless of how the client pays to live in or receive services from the facility.
+PI Facility has jurisdiction regardless of how the client pays to live in or receive services from the facility.

 The following entities are considered facilities: